edneville/ripcalc/README.md

         --outside       display when extremities are outside network --inside        display when extremities are inside network -m, --mask CIDR     cidr mask
+    -n, --networks CIDR instead of hosts, display number of subnets of this size
     -r, --reverse       (none, inputs, sources or both) v4 octets, v6 hex -s, --file PATH     lookup addresses from, - for stdin -v, --version       print version